todogroup/osposurvey/2019/questions.md

 * Other (please specify)

 ## Part 5
+29. Of the following options, what are the top three benefits your company receives by using open source software?
+* Developer satisfaction
+* Development speed
+* Functionality
+* Performance and stability
+* Quality of code
+* Reliable support and/or consulting services
+* Security
+* Technology flexibility and extensibility
+* Total cost of ownership (licenses and developer time)
+>LH Note (7/2/19): New question in 2019

+## Part 6
-29. How many open source projects does your company maintain?
+30. How many open source projects does your company maintain?
 * 0
 * 1-10
 * 11-50